“My first payday loan was £100 for a night out. 5 years later I was in £26k of debt”

 Unfortunately the 'joys' of addiction don't work as simply as that.

 I was often able to win fairly considerable amounts, but I was always drawn in by the temptation of making these winnings bigger.
-I'd split the money into several smaller bets to try achieving a higher end result, and in the end this became my downfall.
+I'd split the money into several smaller bets to try achieving a higher end result.
+In the end, this became my downfall.

 At this point, you're probably wondering how Danny was allowed to continue borrowing money when he already had a few payday loans, most of which were going straight into gambling.